-When the train stopped we would collect rocks and bring them on-board so we could throw the rocks from the baggage car into the streams as we went over the bridges.
-Sometimes he would take a couple of us up so we could ride in the locomotive.
+When the train stopped we would collect rocks and bring them on-board, so we could throw the rocks from the baggage car into the streams as we went over the bridges.
+Sometimes he would take a couple of us up, so we could ride in the locomotive.
 Life was good!

 That conductor gave us a great idea.

 We would be in the tourist coach.
-One of us would shout "hay, look" and the rest of us would rush to window and peer out and exclaim "wow".
+One of us would shout "hay, look" and the rest of us would rush to the window and peer out and exclaim "wow".
 Then the tourists would rush to that side of the car and look and look, and wonder what we were looking at.

 When I was older, during Salmon fishing season, Mom and I would take the Northbound up to Little Willow, or Montana Creek or Lane Creek and fish until the Southbound came.
-We would head home and she would can the salmon the next day while I grabbed a friend and headed back up for another fishing expedition.
+We would head home, and she would can the salmon the next day while I grabbed a friend and headed back up for another fishing expedition.

 On one of my last rides north on The Alaska Railroad, in 1971, my Dad and Mom hosted his sister and brother-in-law on a trip to Fairbanks.
 He invited me and my new to Alaska wife on the trip.

-We were hosted on the B-1 car (executive rail-car, equiped with its own galley and cook, three bedrooms, secretary’s office and observation lounge).
+We were hosted on the B-1 car (executive rail-car, equipped with its own galley and cook, three bedrooms, secretary’s office and observation lounge).
 It was the last car on the passenger train.
 On the wall was a route map of the rail-line with all the section locations along the line.

 My new to Alaska wife was expecting to see a town at each one of the points on the map, instead what she saw were signs that named places like Caswell, Chase, Lane, Gold Creek, Hurricane, Honolulu, Windy, and Lignite.
 Sometimes there would even be a section house there, but no town.